Catan: Why This Classic Strategy Board Game Still Shines

 More players.
 More complexity.
 More growth.

-Discover Scrabble, the classic word construction board game that enhances vocabulary, reading, strategy, pattern recognition, and decision-making skills.
+Discover Tiny Towns, a strategy board game of resource management that enhances planning, pattern recognition, problem-solving, and decision-making skills.